 Rose has an undergraduate degree in Journalism and Mass Communication from the University of North Carolina at Chapel Hill.
 She has a master's degree in Social Work from Winthrop University and is a licensed, clinical therapist currently in private practice.
 Rose is deeply connected to the Jamie Kimble Foundation for Courage, an organization dedicated to raising awareness about domestic violence.
 Jamie Kimble, Rose's dear friend, was killed by an ex-boyfriend five years ago.

 I believe communication is the foundation of any healthy relationship.
 I could not save my friend, Jamie Kimble, from a psychologically abusive relationship which ended in her death in 2012.
 However, Jamie and I stayed connected.
 We met regularly in person and carved out time to talk on the phone as often as possible.
-Something in our society has shifted and humans are no longer "connected" or know how to establish a face-to-face connection.
+Humans are no longer "connected" or know how to establish a face-to-face connection.
 I walk into restaurants, parks, and businesses and see people glued to their devices.
 We are not looking up and seeing the world...we instead prefer an artificial reality.
 I turn on the radio daily and hear experts describing the epidemic of human loneliness.
 How will we ever eradicate societal problems, such as domestic violence, if we are not seeing or connecting to other humans?
 The Found is an organization dedicated to empowering people to disconnect from their devices and make meaningful, face-to-face connections.
 This change will not happen unless we want our society to change.
 If we don't want our children growing up addicted to devices, we have to model the importance of human connections.
 Our team has created an action plan that can be tailored for community engagement, schools and businesses.
 Jamie Kimble is a part of this organization and will forever inspire me to stay connected to the people in my life.
 If you have checked social media more than three times in one day, turn it off and call a friend.

-Virginia Miller, M.Ed., LPC | PARTNER/BUSINESS DEVELOPMENT
+Virginia Miller, M.Ed., LPC | PARTNER, BUSINESS DEVELOPMENT

 Virginia graduated with an undergraduate degree in Psychology from the University of Georgia.
 She continued her education at Clemson University, where she earned a graduate degree in Clinical Mental Health Counseling.
 Virginia currently operates a private practice where she works as a clinical therapist.